kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 p=\frac{F_2}{A_2}=\frac{2000~\lb}{100~\ft^2}\times\left(\frac{1~\ft}{12~\inch}\right)^2=0.14~\psi
 $$

+Note that we could have computed the pressure using $p=F_1/A_1$ and obtained the same result.

 </div>

 ## Hydrostatic forces on submerged surfaces

 Consider the retaining wall shown below.
-The pressure varies along the surface stating from zero at the surface of the fluid and increasing (linearly) to the maximum pressure at the bottom of the wall.
+The fluid pressure on the wall increases from zero at the surface of the fluid to a maximum pressure at the bottom.
+The pressure elevation relationship, $p=\gamma h$, tells us that the pressure increases <em>linearly</em> with depth.

-Even though the force is distributed along the entire wall it will be necessary to find the resultant force on the wall.
-This problem is identical to finding the resultant force for a linearly increasing load on a beam as you did in <i>statics</i> and </i> strength of materials</i>.

-First note that the average pressure is $p_{avg}=\gamma h/2$.
-The magnitude of resultant force is therefore
+The resultant force on the load is equal to the area under the pressure distribution times the area of the wall.
+The average pressure on the wall is  $p_{avg}=\gamma h/2$ and the magnitude of resultant force is

 $$
 F_R= p_{avg}\times A=\gamma \left(\frac{h}{2}\right) A
 $$

 where $A$ is the surface area of the wall that is in contact with the fluid.
-The location of the resultant force is located at the <i>center of pressure</i> a distance $h/3$ from the bottom of the wall.
+The location of the resultant force is located at the <em>center of pressure</em> a distance $h/3$ from the bottom of the wall.

 <div class="photo" style="width: 800px;  text-align:center">
 <img src="img\VerticalWallPressure.svg">